eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 The `ConfigArray` has all information to distinguish if the config was changed since the last time.

-### ⚠️ `overrides` affects target files.

-For example, `files: ["*.ts"]` in configuration makes ESLint checking TypeScript files as well.
-This is a breaking change, but I think reasonable.
-If we don't want this change, we can remove this feature from this RFC.

 ### ⚠️ Fix a surprised behavior of `overrides`.

 Currently, `overrides` is applied after all `overrides` properties are merged.
 This means that the `overrides` in a shareable config priors to the setting in your `.eslintrc`.